Union for the Mediterranean: 2008–2010: First years

 The European Union Ambassador to Morocco, Eneko Landaburu, stated in September 2010 that he does "not believe" in the Union for the Mediterranean.
 According to him, the division among the Arabs "does not allow to implement a strong inter-regional policy", and calls to leave this ambitious project of 43 countries behind and focus on bilateral relations.

 Since 2011

 On 22 June 2011, the UfM labelled its first project, the creation of a seawater desalination plant in Gaza.
 In 2012, the UfM had a total of 13 projects labelled by the 43 countries in the sectorial areas of transport, education, water and development companies.

-In January 2012, the Secretary General, Youssef Amrani was appointed Minister Delegate to the Minister of Foreign Affairs and Cooperation in the Benkirane government.
-He is replaced by the Moroccan diplomat Fathallah Sijilmassi.

 In 2013, the Union for the Mediterranean launches its first projects: